 We were thrilled with the changes to the platform, and the potential cost savings for our SMB customers, Enterprise was not even in our minds.
-Then, a while back, we got a call out-of-the-blue from a Microsoft Enterprise Seller (if you are an Enterprise customer, you know who your MS rep is).
-He proceeds to ask us all kinds of questions about RapidStartCRM, we interrupted him, “You know, RapidStartCRM is not an Enterprise solution?“.
-The seller explained that he had a large hospital customer, who had Salesforce.com deeply deployed, and that getting that replaced with Dynamics 365, anytime soon, was a non-starter.
-However, the customer said they had a department, that had a need for something better than spreadsheets, and due to cost and other reasons they did not want to pull them into their Salesforce.com deployment.
-The customer had already attempted to deploy Dynamics 365 for some similar departmental needs, and got nowhere.
+A while back, we got a call out-of-the-blue from a Microsoft Enterprise Seller (if you are an Enterprise customer, you know who yours is).
+He proceeds to ask us all kinds of questions about RapidStartCRM, we interrupted that “You know, RapidStartCRM is not an Enterprise solution?”.
+The seller explained that he had a large hospital customer, who had Salesforce.com deeply deployed, and getting that replaced with Dynamics 365, anytime soon, was a non-starter.
+However, the customer said they had a department that had a need for something better than spreadsheets, and due to cost and other reasons they did not want to pull them into their Salesforce.com deployment.
+They had already attempted to deploy Dynamics 365 for some similar departmental needs, and got nowhere.
 It was simply too big a hammer for their nails.
-If the MS seller could come up with a way to solve that problem, the customer was interested.
-This was what led the seller on a search, that ultimately put him on the phone with us.
+If the seller could come up with a way to solve that problem, the customer would talk.
+This was what led the seller on a search that ultimately put him on the phone with us.
 After listening to the fairly straightforward requirements, it started to sound extremely similar to what we were already doing for SMB.
 After all, a “department” in an enterprise organization, is not that dissimilar to a SMB.

-We moved forward with this “Enterprise” RapidStartCRM project, and, as usual, in a couple of weeks, we had the customer’s department up and running, and off of spreadsheets, with some basic customizations to meet their specific needs.
-This was pretty much the same thing we have been doing for SMB customers, for years now.
-Throughout this basic engagement, the customer seemed quite surprised, almost skeptical, about the costs and time frames.
-Clearly, this Enterprise customer was used to things taking a lot longer, and costing a lot more.
-Before this first department’s project was even finished, we were on calls with other departments that the customer was looking to repeat this RapidStartCRM process with.
-They had been “Infected” with Dynamics 365 via PowerApps, and the virus was spreading.
-Here is what that first enterprise customer had to say about it:
+We moved forward with this RapidStartCRM project, and in a matter of a couple of weeks, we had the customer department up and running, with some basic customizations to meet their specific needs.
+Pretty much the same thing we had been doing for SMB for years now.
+Throughout this basic engagement, the customer seemed quite surprised, almost skeptical, about the cost and time frames.
+Before this project was even finished, we were on calls with other departments that the customer was looking to repeat this RapidStartCRM process with.
+They had been “Infected” with Dynamics 365 via PowerApps.
+Here is what the customer had to say about it:

 “Without deep internal expertise in MS Dynamics 365, we had trouble leveraging its capabilities and meeting the needs of our teams.
 Some projects never got off the ground while others weren’t able to take advantage of the technology fully.
 With RapidStartCRM, we were able to stand up a fully functional CRM tool within a couple of weeks, and improve upon it quickly with feedback from users.”

-Okay, we’re not dummies, these could have been flukes… edge cases.
-But we found ourselves being pulled into other large Enterprise organizations, by other Microsoft Sellers, who had heard through the MS grapevine about our RapidStartCRM approach.
-This led to us presenting a Microsoft internal webinar to the Enterprise Sales teams, to explain this new motion.
-Here is what a couple of MS sellers, who had worked with us, were saying about RapidStartCRM internally:
+Okay, we’re not dummies, this could have been a fluke… and edge case.
+But we found ourselves being pulled into other large Enterprise organizations, by other Microsoft Sellers who had heard through the MS grapevine about our approach.
+Here is what a couple of MS sellers were saying about it internally: